vdubya/Revit-Data-Miner/README.md

 * A web accessible database is under consideration for collecting a curated set of bulk schedule extraction contributions for statistical analyses.
 Please contact Van Woods if you are interested in participating.
 See Contribution Guidelines [FINISH].

 ## Data Extraction Schema
-The following data is extracted in the following comma delimited format with quote wrapped strings:
+The following data is extracted in the following comma delimited format with quote wrapped strings, with one CSV row for each drawing schedule column:
 ~~~~csharp
 "ID","ScheduleTitle","InOnSheet","ColumnHeaders","ParameterName","IsShared","SharedParameterGUID","Column Values","FileHashID","Filename","Filepath"
 ~~~~